chaeron/thermostat/README.md

 3. Feel free to hack the code, so long as you credit the source.
 It is assumed that if you do, you have some familiarity with programming, python, web coding and the like.

 4. You are welcome to ask questions about the implementation and to offer suggestions to the author.
-I may or may not reply, depending on how busy I am, whether your question/suggestion is deemed stoopid, irrelevant, etc. Do NOT ask novice programming/config/setup questions...those will definitely be ignored and/or flagged as spam. ;-)

 Enjoy!